 You will be spoilt for choice with a huge variety of fantastic artisan food on offer.

-Mainly shingle beaches adorn this stretch of the coastline with many activities to be enjoyed including kayaking, diving, snorkeling, sailing and surfing.
+Mainly shingle beaches adorn this stretch of the coastline.
+Many on-the-water activities can be enjoyed here including kayaking, diving, snorkeling, sailing and surfing.
 Beach fishing is also popular with a wide variety of species available to be caught for your own barbecue fish supper.

 The Bridport Area is a great place to stay for walking, cycling and other outdoor activities.
 Rivers such as the Asker, Brit and Bride meander through rolling farmland and traditional villages.
 On the higher ground, ancient footpaths and byways link you to Iron Age hill-forts – just the ticket for exploration and picnics.